- BSX Insight

 Running can increase your height by enhancing the physiological effects of the body, according to experts.

-HGH hormone can thicken and cushion your bones, cartilages, and increase their density.
+HGH hormone can thicken and cushion your bones and cartilage and increase their density.
 This will lead to increased bone growth and remodeling.

 You will get taller the more growth hormone you have in your body!